kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 sort argument: SAM files are sorted by genomic coordinates or names.
 The sorting based on genomic coordinates or names is performed according to purpose of downstream analysis.

 -@ argument: The number of threads.
+We used six cores in here.

 -o argument: This argument is used for generation of files with .bam extension.